Looking for HCAHPS survey questions? We’ve got you covered.

 Who is not covered under the HCAHPS?

-Patients who are under 18 at the time of admission, and psychiatric patients, are ineligible because the current HCAHPS survey questions are not designed to cover these patients’ unique situations and needs.
+Patients who are under 18 at the time of admission, and psychiatric patients, aren’t covered under the survey.
+This is because the current HCAHPS survey questions aren’t designed to cover these patients’ unique situations and needs.

-Moreover, some patient categories, including prisoners, and those with a home address outside the US, are also ineligible because collecting feedback from them is physically challenging enough to be unfeasible.
+Moreover, some patient categories, like prisoners, and those with a home address outside the US, are also ineligible because collecting feedback from them is physically challenging enough to be unfeasible.

 What are the three goals of the HCAHPS survey?